Port of Tilbury Police: Other provisions

 It is an offence to resist, obstruct or impede a constable in the execution of his duty, or to not carry out the lawful orders of a constable.

 A constable may detain a person who, after being warned by an officer of the Port Authority not to do so, gets on to, or remains, on a movable bridge belonging to the Port Authority, when it is about to be moved, or is being moved, or before it is properly closed and fastened, if that person's name and address is unknown to and cannot be ascertained by the constable.

 Serious or major incidents or crimes become the responsibility of the local territorial police force police force, Essex Police.

 Other legislation

 The Prosecution of Offences Act 1985 (Specified Police Forces) Order 1985

-The Port of Tilbury Police are recognised as a 'specified police force' whom can instigate criminal proceedings under the auspices of the Crown Prosecution Service.
+The Port of Tilbury Police are recognised as a 'specified police force' who can instigate criminal proceedings under the auspices of the Crown Prosecution Service.